 What Are the Consequences of Rhode Island Narcotics Manufacturing Charges?

 Narcotics Manufacturing (less than 1 kilogram) is punishable by:

 - 10-50 years in prison

 Narcotics Manufacturing (more than 5 kilograms) is punishable by:

 Penalties are largely dependent on the amount of narcotics that is being manufactured.
 However other factors that the court will weigh include whether these were imported, if any minors were involved, whether the manufacturing took place near a school, and more.

 Contact an Aggressive Narcotics Manufacturing Defense Attorney in Rhode Island

 John R. Grasso will also weigh the best options for defense.
 He will conduct the investigation to uncover the hidden details that could help shed new light on the case.

-Mr. Grasso has successfully defended numerous individuals who have been held in contempt of the law, from simple battery, to Federal crimes such as drug charges, immigration violation, fraud, and others.
+Mr. Grasso has successfully defended numerous individuals who have been held in contempt of the law, from simple battery, to Federal crimes such as drug charges, fraud, and others.